-Motorcyclists have the same rights and responsibilities as other drivers.
-With minimal crash protection, motorcyclists are very vulnerable to injury, even death, when hit by a larger vehicle.
+Motorcyclists have the same rights and responsibilities as other motor vehicles.
+With minimal crash protection to Without the structural protection of a car or truck, motorcyclists are vulnerable to injury, even death, when hit by a larger vehicle.

 Motorcyclists are entitled to the same full lane width as other vehicles.
 Motorcyclists frequently move around in their lane so they can see, be seen and avoid road hazards.
 Also, be aware that strong winds can unexpectedly move a motorcycle out of its lane.
 There are some additional situations and conditions you need to be aware of so you can safely share the road with motorcyclists: